• Home

 If you have concerns about your child’s development:

 1. Learn the signs.
-The Centers for Disease Control and Prevention (CDC) Act Early program provides parents, childcare professionals and pediatric clinicians with free resources, in English and Spanish, for monitoring a child’s development.
+The Centers for Disease Control and Prevention (CDC) Act Early Program provides parents, childcare professionals and pediatric clinicians with free resources, in English and Spanish, for monitoring a child’s development.
 The program offers parent-friendly, research-based milestone checklists for children as young as 2 months of age.
 The Milestone Tracker App can help parents track their child’s development and share the information with their pediatricians.

 2. Take the M-CHAT-R screening questionnaire.
-The M-CHAT-R™ (Modified Checklist for Autism in Toddlers, Revised) can help you determine if a professional should evaluate your child.
+The M-CHAT-R™ (Modified Checklist for Autism in Toddlers, Revised). can help you determine if a professional should evaluate your child.
 This simple online autism screening questionnaire, available on our website, takes only a couple minutes to complete.
 If the answers suggest your child has a high probability for autism, please consult with your child’s doctor.

 3. Schedule an appointment with your child's pediatrician if you have any concerns about their development.
 Don’t hesitate discuss the possibility of autism screening with your doctor today.
 You can use the Autism Speaks Resource Guide to locate providers in your area.
 While every child develops at their own pace, early intervention can lead to significantly better outcomes.
 Research indicates that early intensive behavioral intervention can enhance learning, communication, and social skills in young children with ASD.

-Signs and symptoms
+Signs and Symptoms

-diagnosis.
+While autism spectrum disorder (ASD) looks different from person to person, doctors look for these two symptoms when making a diagnosis.
 They also rate the severity of these symptoms based on the level of daily support the person requires.
 Severity levels range from level 1 (“requiring support") to level 3 (“requiring very substantial support”).
 Not all people with ASD present these two core symptoms the same way.
 Additionally, some people without ASD may exhibit these signs.

 Children and adults with autism may have difficulty with social interaction and communication skills, particularly in these three areas:

-Social interactions
+Social Interactions

 • Starting and taking turns in conversations